TEENAGE MUTANT NINJA TURTLES (2012) / TALES OF THE TEENAGE MUTANT NINJA TURTLES

 IDW Publishing, the current comics licenser of the franchise, published two series based on the show.
 The first, New Animated Adventures, began in 2013 and ran for 24 issues before it was cancelled and replaced by Amazing Adventures.
 Along with the 14-issue regular series, there was a one-shot featuring NBA player Carmelo Anthony, a three-issue mini-series called Robotanimals, and a crossover with Batman: The Animated Series titled Batman/Teenage Mutant Ninja Turtles Adventures (not to be confused with the other three-chapter crossover series that was running around the same time and served as the basis for a direct-to-video movie).2013 also saw the release of European magazine Nickelodeon’s Teenage Mutant Ninja Turtles from Panini Comics, which featured activities and comics.

 Nickelodeon released the entire series onto DVD, typically by breaking up a season into various volumes before releasing the season as a whole.
 Domestically, each season was split across three volumes while international releases were expanded into four.
-The international releases eventually resulted in a complete season released shortly after the final volume, while to date only the first and second season saw any full release domestically.
+The international releases eventually resulted in a complete season released shortly after the final volume, while only the first and second season saw any full release domestically until the complete series was finally released in 2022.
 Additionally, a compilation DVD, Pulverizer Power, was released containing all of the appearances of the Pulverizer (Roger Craig Smith) character; a teenaged fan of the Turtles who tried to be a superhero and ended up mutated into Mutagen Man.
 Half-Shell Heroes was released on its own in 2016, and three episodes were made available for download onto LeapFrog’s LeapPad as Turtle-y Epic Face-Offs.
-The series could be streamed on Hulu, with episodes available for purchase on Amazon Prime Video and iTunes.
+The series could be streamed on Hulu, with episodes available for purchase on Amazon Prime Video and iTunes, and was gradually added to Paramount+ season by season.

 “Turtle Temper” (10/6/12) – Raph has to control his temper in order to defeat the nosy Vic after he’s mutated into Spyder Bytez after filming the Turtles in action.